Instructor: Yarden Shafir

 Capacity: 25 Seats

-For the first time ever, join both the co-author of the recently updated Windows Internals book series from Microsoft Press, as well as an esteemed senior security researcher and endpoint security engineer, as they take you along a deep dive into the internals of the Windows 11 Operating System.
+Join the esteemed senior security researcher and endpoint security engineer, as she takes you along a deep dive into the internals of the Windows 11 Operating System.

-Covering Windows 11 (21H2), the upcoming Windows 11 “Nickel” (22H2), and Server 2022, you’ll unravel the secrets of how bootkits, software supply chain implants, backdoors, and other kernel and firmware malware work.
-You’ll learn how they, and others, abuse various system functionality, obscure mechanisms, and data structures, in order to do their dirty work, and how you can too defend against it!
+Covering Windows 11 "23H2", the upcoming "24H2", and Server 2022, you'll unravel the secrets of how GRU bootkits, PLA software supply chain implants, NSA backdoors, and other kernel and firmware malware work.
+You'll learn how they, and others, abuse various system functionality, obscure mechanisms, and data structures, in order to do their dirty work, and how you can too defend against it!

-We’ll cover the new Windows 11 kernel changes, including Kernel Data Protection (KDP), eXtended Control Flow Guard (XFG), and Kernel Control-flow Enforcement Technology (KCET), and explain how the Trusted Platform Module (TPM) is used for Measured Boot.
-We’ll go inside the Octagon and learn about System Guard Runtime Assertions and the rewritten Secure Launch framework that leverages Intel TXT and AMD SKINIT for new DRTM-based attestation.
+We'll cover the new Windows 11 kernel changes, including Kernel Data Protection (KDP), Kernel Address Sanitizer (KASAN) and Kernel Control-flow Enforcement Technology (KCET), and explain how the Trusted Platform Module (TPM) is used for Measured Boot.
+We'll go inside the Octagon and learn about System Guard Runtime Assertions and the rewritten Secure Launch framework that leverages Intel TXT and AMD SKINIT for new DRTM-based attestation.

 Windows 10 builds upon many Windows 8.1 mechanisms such as Protected Process Light and custom Code Signing Policies, so we'll review this as well, plus new Windows 8 kernel features (AppContainer, Secure Boot, and more) relevant to driver operation and exploitation techniques will be discussed, including an overview of over two dozen new security mitigations that have been added to the operating system.